Humane’s Unimaginative Pin

 Humane was able to do something that up to now seemed very difficult: make the iPhone unveiling in 2007 look like something from the future.

-Subscriber Privileges and Benefits
+Member Privileges and Benefits

 • Access Exclusive Private Podcast.
 Listen to Inside Orchard essays via an exclusive private podcast.
-After becoming a paid subscriber, all previously-published podcast episodes become available in your favorite podcast player.
+After becoming a member, all previously-published podcast episodes become available in your favorite podcast player.
 Podcast episodes never become available to the public.

 • Inside Orchard Support.
 Play an active role in supporting Inside Orchard as an independent source of analysis and perspective.
 Inside Orchard is 100% supported by its subscribers.